HugoVent/walherich/README.md

 # walherich
-Everything that can be automated will be
+Everything that can be automated will be.

+## Quotation

+TODO